forgotten-pillar/fp-notes/content/doctrine/end-time/present-truth.md

 > [!important] Principles of the present truth
-> The principles of the present truth that has made us Seventh-day Adventists, refer to [[The Fundamental Principles|the fundamental principles of the Seventh-day Adventist church]].
+> The principles of the present truth that has made us Seventh-day Adventists, refer to [[fundamental-principles|the fundamental principles of the Seventh-day Adventist church]].
 She is warning us not to move away from them.
 In fact she is prophesying that in the last days we shall come back to them.
 For more information see [[The Great Apostasy in SDA]].

 ### The purpose of the message of the third angel